microsoft/onnxruntime/docs/tutorials/mobile/index.md

 To give an idea of the binary size difference between mobile and full packages:

-ONNX Runtime 1.13.1 Android package `jni/arm64-v8a/libonnxruntime.so` dynamic library file size:
+ONNX Runtime 1.13.1 Android package library file size:

 |Package|Size|
 |-|-|